-Common parameters are parameters that are included in all HTTP requests.
+Common parameters must be included in all HTTP requests.
 Common parameters consist of common request headers and common request parameters.

 Common request headers